 I groaned.
 “They’re in his hands now?
 Great.”

 “Have some faith, Bennett,” Potter said wryly.
 “Fred’s smart.
 He’ll keep them safe.”

 Potter’s cool reply sliced through my hysteria, his voice cutting and unimpressed.
-“Just calm down, will you?
-We’ll be fine.”
+“I'd trust Fred with my life."

-“You know, it wouldn’t hurt you to trust people once in a while.”
-Potter called out, his words like annoying pokes to the gut.
-I clenched my fists, trying to brush off the jab.
-The insult was obviously just a poorly-veiled attempt to bait me into another argument.
+“You know, it wouldn’t hurt for you to trust people once in a while, Bennett,” Potter called out, his words like annoying pokes at my back.
+I clenched my fists and tried to brush off the jab, which was obviously just a poorly-veiled attempt to bait me into another argument.